-The enrolment process is simple: all you will need to do is complete the enquiry form and provide copies of your professional financial qualifications together with a payment of £72.00 to cover the administration fee.
-This can now all be done online, so click here for the enquiry form.
+The enrolment process is simple: all you will need to do is complete the enquiry form and provide copies of your professional financial qualifications together with a payment of £150.00 to cover the administration fee.
+You can do this by simply filling out the following enquiry form.

 To see our whole range of benefits, click here.